lina2761991/Introduction-to-computer-science-cs50/README.md

 the hash function is python is the dictionairy (in java and c we have hashmap)<br/>
 Hash maps are a common data structure used to store key-value pairs for efficient retrieval<br/>
 its the dictionary in python

+The pbs we can face with hashtables are collision  (which is getting same key for 2 different values )and we can fix it using seperate chaining method

 ### Tries <br/>